BinaryThrottle/BinaryThrottleRaceSystem/README.md

 # BinaryThrottleRaceSystem
-    By Binary Throttle, Jan 2018
+    By Binary Throttle, Jan 2018 - Subscribe to Binary Throttle on Youtube - We'll be releasing videos soon

 In late stage testing... code, plans and demo vids will be released soon